-In rare cases after an upgrade, (almost always when a user mistakenly installs a different version of ACE on top of an existing prior installation.)
-ACE GUI errors or crashes may occur, especially in the IP Editors.
+In rare cases after an upgrade, (almost always when a different version of ACE is mistakenly installed on top of an existing prior installation,) ACE GUI errors or crashes might occur, especially in the IP Editors.

-If the user doesn't wish to perform an uninstall/reinstall of ACE, the following steps will often solve the problem:
+If you do not wish to perform an uninstall/reinstall of ACE, the following steps often solve the problem:

-- 1. Delete the ".eclipse" subdirectory (the leading '.' is important!) in the user's home directory. - (Windows:) typically "C:\Users\username\.eclipse\" - (Linux:) typically "/home/username/.eclipse/"
+- Delete the ".eclipse" subdirectory (the leading '.' is important!) in the your home directory. - (Windows:) typically "C:\Users\username\.eclipse\" - (Linux:) typically "/home/username/.eclipse/"

-This subdirectory is hidden in Linux; if you don't know what this means or how to find it, please ask your system administrator for help.
+This subdirectory is hidden in Linux; if unsure what this means or how to find it, please ask your system administrator for help.